njansari-lboro/Team-Project-Part-3/GUIDELINES.md

 **Get all messages in chat with given ID**
 - `HTTP GET /chats/{id}/messages`
-- Returns an array of all messages in the specified chat as JSON objects
+- Returns an array of all messages in the specified chat as JSON objects sorted by most recently posted

 **Create new message in chat with given ID**
 - `HTTP POST /chats/{id}/messages`